The Latest: Black Caucus: Send 100M vaccines to Africa

 Hong Kong has approximately 370,000 domestic workers from Indonesia and the Philippines.
 Flights have been banned from both countries because they were considered high-risk for the coronavirus; under current arrangements, only fully-vaccinated Hong Kong residents from high-risk countries are allowed to enter the city.

-Under the new arrangements, domestic workers from Indonesia and Philippines must be fully vaccinated and have a working visa before they are allowed into Hong Kong.
+Under the new arrangements, domestic helpers from Indonesia and Philippines must be fully vaccinated and have a working visa before they are allowed into Hong Kong.
 They must also quarantine for 21 days at a specific hotel, with the costs to be borne by their employers.

 Hong Kong, with its entry restrictions and social distancing measures, has kept its reported COVID-19 cases to about 12,000, with just 212 confirmed deaths.